peterlidee/streaming/article1.md

 ## Conclusion

-`Next 13` shifts more responsibilities server-side.
+`Next 13` shifted more responsibilities server-side.
 But, this shift has drawbacks.
 In this article we looked into how a server-side fetch is render blocking.

 `Next`/`React` provides us with the `Suspense` boundary to handle this issue. `Suspense` wraps a component that performs an asynchronous action (like fetching data), shows a fallback component while it loads and the wrapped component when the loading is complete.

 On top of that, `Next` also provides us with the template file `loading.js`.
 This automatically wraps components with `Suspense` for us.
 But, it can only be used as part of the `app router` file system.

+In the second part of this article we will be exploring loading states in client components and static rendering.